Dan0xE/CraOff/README.md

 # Why is the Massgravel Activation Script hosted on Discord CDN?

-Due to Password Protection and the File beeing ziped with 7zip and me beeing lazy I decided to host the Activation Script on Discord CDN.
+Due to Password Protection and the File beeing zipped with 7zip and me beeing lazy I decided to host the Activation Script on Discord CDN.

 # Links